kitextech/kitextech.github.io/index.md

 ## Why is Kite Energy interesting?
 Traditional wind mills are often the preferred solutions when creating new power plants due their low price per watt and low environmental impact. **Using kites as a mean of capturing wind energy has the potential to significantly reduce the cost of energy, not just compared to other renewable sources.**

-The energy that you can extract from the wind is broadly proportional to the **swept area** (the area that e.g. the wings of a wind turbine cover as they rotate).
-Using a large kite tethered to the ground you can cover the same swept area as the wings of a traditional windmill using a significantly ligther support structure.
+The amount of energy that you can extract from the wind is broadly proportional to the **swept area** (the area that e.g. the wings of a wind turbine cover as they rotate).
+Using a large kite tethered to the ground you can cover the same swept area as the wings of a traditional windmill using a significantly lighter support structure.
 The tether replaces most of the tower and foundation, as well as the inner parts of the wings (which capture very little energy).

 Makani, the currently leading commercial kite energy project, estimates that their kite system can deliver the same power at approximately **one tenth of the weight** of a traditional wind turbine.
 This translates to much lower costs for installing and servicing the wind power station.